lupyuen/bl602-simulator/README.md

 1. Add a __HTML + JavaScript UI__ to simulate the BL602 / BL602 Board...

     - [__“Simulate RISC-V BL602 with WebAssembly, uLisp and Blockly”__](https://lupyuen.github.io/articles/wasm)

+    (Without the Blockly part, since we can't compile Rust in a Web Browser)